Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Study Design

 \subsection{Data Preprocessing}

 In the following, we explain how we preprocess the dataset before constructing our models.

 \header{Data Filtering.} We exclude PRs submitted by bots to avoid skewing response latency data.
-Bots typically receive different treatment from maintainers, leading to atypical response patterns.
+Bots typically receive different treatment from maintainers, leading to unusual response patterns \citep{wyrich_bots_2021}.
 This can misrepresent the typical response dynamics between human maintainers and contributors as bot interactions do not mirror human behavior.

 \header{Feature Correlation Analysis.} The presence of multicollinearity \citep{dormann_collinearity_2013} can adversely affect both the performance and interpretability of machine learning models \citep{jiarpakdee_impact_2021}.
 To mitigate this issue, we identify highly correlated features using the Spearman rank correlation test \citep{spearman_proof_2010} as a nonparametric test that does not require normally distributed data.
 Then, we conduct the analysis on the entire dataset to ensure that the identified correlations are consistent across all the studied projects.
-For strongly correlated features with \(|\rho| \geq 0.6\) (as suggested by \citep{evans_straightforward_1996}), we keep the most interpretable feature in the context of our study and discard the rest.
-Accordingly, we dropped \textit{Changed Lines}, \textit{Changed Files}, \textit{Contributor Experience}, and \textit{Submission Volume} for both the maintainers and contributors models.
+For strongly correlated features with \(|\rho| \geq 0.6\) (as suggested by \citep{evans_straightforward_1996}), we keep the feature that we believe could be more practical and useful to the stakeholders of our models (i.e., project maintainers and contributors).
+In the following, we explain the rationale for our selections among each set of strongly correlated features: \begin{itemize} \item \textbf{Submission Volume and Maintainers Availability:} We selected maintainers availability because projects have more direct control over the availability of maintainers compared to the external nature of submission volumes. \item \textbf{Contributor Experience and Contributor Performance:} We selected contributor performance (i.e., ratio of the merged PRs of the contributor) because it provides a direct measure of quality over quantity, thereby minimizing potential bias against newer contributors who may have previously submitted fewer PRs but have a high success rate. \item \textbf{Commits, Changed Lines, and Changed Files:} We selected the number of commits because it is a more consistent measure of PR complexity and is less prone to extreme values compared to the number of changed lines or files, which can vary significantly depending on the nature of proposed changes. \end{itemize}

 \header{Feature Transformation.} Skewed data can negatively impact machine learning models that expect normally distributed data.
-To address this issue, we apply log transformation to the features using \(\log(x+1)\).
-For models other than tree-based ones, where having a comparable scale for features is crucial for optimal performance, we further standardize the features using the Z-score normalization technique to achieve a distribution with a mean of zero and a standard deviation of one.
+To address this issue, we apply log transformation \citep{izenman_modern_2008} to the features using \(\log(x+1)\).
+For models other than tree-based ones, where having a comparable scale for features is crucial for optimal performance, we further standardize the features using the Z-score normalization \citep{izenman_modern_2008} technique to achieve a distribution with a mean of zero and a standard deviation of one.